sigmdel/supermini_esp32c3_sketches/README.md

 ## 4. Caution

 There are more than one manufacturer of these boards that differ in more or less subtle ways.
 Some boards are very thin: 0.6 mm which makes them somewhat fragile.
-Others are more robust being almost twice as thick 1 mm.
+Others are more robust being 1 mm  thick.

 A major problem with some Super Mini boards is their lack lustre to very bad Wi-Fi performance.